AFE-GmdG/wasm-math/README.md

 Instances meant for long-term storage are placed at the top of the storage space for each class.
 Temporary instances are placed at the bottom with an additional offset counter.
 This way, the "free space search" algorithm leads to less fragmentation and faster allocation.

 ### Disposable instances and the using keyword
 You can create up to 4096 instances of each class.
 Classes cannot be automatically garbage collected because each JavaScript instance is married to a memory area in the WebAssembly.
-If you create a new instance, you must also delete it manually.
+If you create a new instance, you must also dispose of it manually.
 The easiest way to do this, is to use the `using` keyword.

 Example:
 ```ts